Introduction

 The wave equation is linear and supports superposition, meaning that any combination of solutions will also be a solution.
 The general solution of the one-dimensional wave equation is:

-where f and g are arbitrary functions.
+where and are arbitrary functions.
 This represents a wave traveling to the right and a wave traveling to the left, respectively.

 Applications